dominik-air/ArticuLearn/app/src/exercises/README.md

 Highlight most important parts of the story. - seems to be easy enough for an LLM

 Show added, removed, and substituted parts of the summary. - this is more challenging

+Some way of providing tips would be great